influxdata/docs-v2/content/influxdb/v2.0/visualize-data/visualization-types/mosaic.md

 list_title: Mosaic
 list_image: /img/influxdb/2-0-visualizations-mosaic-example.png
 description: >
-  The Mosaic visualization displays data from two or more qualitative variables.
+  The Mosaic visualization displays state changes in your time series data.
+  This visualization type is useful when you want to show changes in string-based states over time.
 weight: 206
 menu:
   influxdb_2_0: